DiegoSelle/master_thesis/README.md

 Furthermore, it was deemed necessary to analyze the data in its polar form and to this end functions were implemented.

+####skyscan_lib.env_models.libgp

+Gaussian Process Regression C++ library with interface to use in Python.
+The advantages and reasoning behind choosing this library was its simplicity to add kernels, specially rare ones that could handle angular distances, apart from the standard Euclidean kernels.

 ###Implementation Scripts

 ####1) animation_clouds.py